Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Serving over 50 million passengers annually, Orlando International Airport (MCO) is the busiest airport in Florida and sits at number 10 for the busiest airports in the U.S.¹
+Orlando International Airport (MCO) serves over 57 million passengers annually, making it the busiest airport in Florida and the seventh busiest airport in the U.S.

-With its central position in Florida and proximity to some major leisure attractions, including Walt Disney World, Universal Orlando, and beaches, MCO is the choice airport for many domestic and international travelers.
+With its central position in Florida and proximity to major leisure attractions, including Walt Disney World and Universal Orlando, MCO is the airport of choice for many domestic and international travelers.

 Quick Information